Olical/sentinel/README.md

 ## Installation

 You can either download this repository or use [npm](http://npmjs.org/).
-I strongly reccomend npm.
+I strongly recommend npm.
 To install it simply type:

     npm install Sentinel